Ore and Chv\'atal-type Degree Conditions for Bootstrap Percolation from Small Sets

 Now we assume that (A) holds.
 Since $|I| = \frac{n+1}{2}$ and $|L'| \geq \frac{n+1}{2}+2$, there are at least two vertices, call them $u$ and $v$, in $L' \cap U$.
 Denote the neighbors of $u$ and $v$ in $I$ by $u_I$ and $v_I$, respectively; we first show that every vertex in $I$ has at most one neighbor in $U$.
 Suppose otherwise, so that there exists $x \in I$ with at least two distinct neighbors $a$ and $b$ in $U$.
-If $u_I \neq x$, then initially activating $\{u_I,v\}$ eventually activates $U \cup \{u_I,x\}$, contradicting the maximality of $|I|$.
+If $u_I \neq x$, then initially activating $\{u_I,v\}$ first activates $u$, then $U$ and $x$.
+Eventually, it activates at east $U \cup \{u_I,x\}$, contradicting the maximality of $|I|$.
 Hence we may assume that $u_I = v_I = x$.
-If $x$ has a neighbor $y \in I$, then initially activating $\{y,v\}$ eventually activates $U \cup \{y,x\}$, again contradicting the maximality of $|I|$.
+If $x$ has a single neighbor $y \in I$, then initially activating $\{y,v\}$ eventually activates $U \cup \{y,x\}$, again contradicting the maximality of $|I|$.
 Consequently, we may then assume that $x$ has no neighbors in $I$; this implies, however, that $x$ was in the initially activated set and therefore $|I|=2$ and thus $n\le 3$, a contradiction.